free-audio/clap/spec.rst

 ``activate()``, ``deactivate()`` should not be called from the audio processing thread as it may take time.

 ``deactivate()`` must not be called if the plugin is not activated.
+Yet the plugin should handle this mis-usage.

 The host must de-activate the plugin before destroying it.
+Again, if deactivate was not called before destroy(), the plugin should handle it gracefully.

 Processing
 ----------